The Paul Beeson Fellowship Award

 Watts Clinical Research Fellowship

 A highly regarded fellowship named after Professor Bill Watts, Chairman of the Board of the Mercer’s Hospital Foundation which supported the development of the Mercer’s Institute for Research on Ageing (MIRA).
-This MIRA sponsored fellowship is awarded to the top researchers and clinicians capable of making a special contribution to gerontology and the ageing Fellowships.
+This MIRA-sponsored fellowship is awarded to the top researchers and clinicians capable of making a special contribution to gerontology and ageing.

 Davis Coakley Research Fellowship

-This MIRA sponsored award is made to a top clinician researcher in gerontology to support a two or three year research fellowship and PhD training in a topic of their choice.
-The award acknowledges the enormous contribution that Professor Davis Coakley made to the specialty of geriatric medicine in Ireland.
+This MIRA-sponsored award is made to a top clinician researcher in gerontology to support a two or three year research fellowship and PhD training in a topic of their choice.
+The award acknowledges the enormous contribution that Professor Davis Coakley made to the specialty of Geriatric Medicine in Ireland.
 He established the academic department of Medical Gerontology at Trinity College and was the first Chair of Medical Gerontology in Trinity College.
-He was Dean of Medicine and during his tenure established the diploma in Medical Gerontology for Nursing, the disciplines of physiotherapy and occupational therapy and the Mercers Institute for Research on Ageing.
-Many of Ireland’s current consultants completed their research in Professor Coakleys' department.
+He was Dean of Medicine and during his tenure established the diploma in Medical Gerontology for Nursing, the disciplines of Physiotherapy and Occupational Therapy and the Mercer's Institute for Research on Ageing.